Gary Neville says Man Utd like U9s in Brentford thrashing, adding 'transfer strategy difficult to forgive'

 Christian Eriksen was signed on a free transfer after he left Brentford, while Lisandro Martinez and Tyrell Malacia arrived from the Eredivisie, but United lost seven players this summer who were part of last season's first-team squad.

-Neville said: "Manchester United have known for eight-10 months they've needed to rebuild the squad for the summer.
+Neville said: "Manchester United have known for eight to ten months they've needed to rebuild the squad for the summer.
 Ralf Rangnick [last season's interim manager] described it as open heart surgery.

 "To not get the players in early - the quality of players, the number of players - that Ten Hag needed is baffling and difficult to forgive.